LesFerch/WinSetView/System-Requirements.md

 .Net 4.8, dates back to 2019 and is a common requirement, so it's probably already installed.

-VBScript comes with all Windows versions, but Microsoft plans to uninstall it starting in 2027.
-Some users and IT departments have already started to remove it.
-The next release of WinSetView will use JScript instead of VBScript.
+VBScript and JScript come with all Windows versions, but Microsoft plans to uninstall VBScript starting in 2027.
+Some users and IT departments have already started to remove VBScript.
+The next release of WinSetView will use [JScript](https://en.wikipedia.org/wiki/JScript) instead of VBScript.
 That version is currently available [here](https://github.com/LesFerch/WinSetView/releases) as a beta.

 If you're using Windows 10 or higher, please ignore the rest of this document.